Axway/amplify-central/content/en/docs/integrate_with_central/custom_billing.md

 ## Listen to invoices event

 Every time an invoice object is changed on Amplify Enterprise Marketplace for any reason, an event is triggered.
-That event will contain the invoice information (amount / currency / state and status / reference to the plan / Marketplace)
+That event will contain the invoice information (amount / currency / state and status / reference to the plan / Marketplace....):

 ```json
 {